tsunamishadow/bonusheroes/generalpatchnotes.md

 ### TERRORBLADE:

+-   Metamorphosis movement speed loss increased from 25 to 30
 -   Sunder can no longer pierce Spell Immunity
 -   Level 20 Talent reduced from -10s Reflection Cooldown to -8